zmzhang/PFG/README.md

 -h or --help       The help screen.
 -m mass            Set mass.
 -t tol             Set tolerance to tol 'ppm' ( default 5 ).
+-u unit            Set unit of tol, could be 'Da' or 'ppm' (default ppm).
 -c charge          Set charge to be calculated.
 -r rules           Set rules to constrain formulas
+-f file            Set filename to stored the generated formulas (default is stdout).
 --X a-b            Set atom range a (min) to b (max) of element X.
                    some of the valid elements:
           X           key      mass(6 decimals shown)